FlowFuse/flowfuse/docs/user/devices.md

 The next time the device calls home it will find it is no longer authorised and will stop and delete its local copy of the project it was running.

 ## Running with no access to npmjs.org

 By default the Device Agent will try and download the correct version of Node-RED and any nodes required to run the Project Snapshot that is assigned to run on the device.

-If the device is being run on a offline network or security policies prevent the Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached set of modules.
+If the device is being run on an offline network or security policies prevent the Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached set of modules.

-You can enable this mode by adding `moduleCache: true` to the `device.yml` file or adding `-m` to the command line.
-This will cause the Device Agent to load the modules from the `module_cache` directory in the Device Agents Configuration directory as describe above.
+You can enable this mode by adding `-m` to the command line adding `moduleCache: true` to the `device.yml` file.
+This will cause the Device Agent to load the modules from the `module_cache` directory in the Device Agents Configuration directory as described above.
 By default this will be `/opt/flowforge-device/module_cache`.

-The easiest way to create the cache is to download the `package.json` for the Snapshot.
-This can be found in the 3 dots menu for the Snapshot on the Project's Snapshot page.
+### Creating a module cache

+To create a suitable module cache, you will need to install the modules on a local device with access to npmjs.org, ensuring you use the same OS and Architecture as your target device, and then copy the modules on to your device.

+1. From the Project Snapshot page, select the snapshot you want to deploy and select the option to download its `package.json` file.
-Place this file in an empty directory on a machine with the same OS and architecture as the device and run `npm install`.
-This will create a `node_modules` directory which you should copy into `module_cache` director on the device.
+2. Place this file in an empty directory on your local device.
+3. Run `npm install` to install the modules.
+This will create a `node_modules` directory.
+4. On your target device, create a directory called `module_cache` inside the Device Agent Configuration directory.
+5. Copy the `node_modules` directory from your local device to the target device so that it is under the `module_cache` directory.